sfinxinside/documentation/README.md

 > **Warning**
 > The current release of the API is just mocked up and is subject to many changes to come.
+> The released API is currently running on a low-end compute, without warm up.
+This will be upgraded, as soon as real testing will start.

 Important links